-

 Siberian Pea Tree Seed

-Caragana arborescensSiberian Pea tree or Caragana arborescens can grow into a small tree but is more often a shrub.
+Caragana arborescensSiberian Pea tree/Caragana arborescens can grow into a small tree but is more often a shrub.
 It thrives in any conditions especially in exposed dry situations.
 The small, pea-like, scented yellow flowers develop into long narrow seed pods.
 It is a legume and so fixes nitrogen into the soil and can be used to enrich poor soils.
 The small seeds can be eaten, when cooked, and were used by immigrants to the US whilst they travelled.
 It is now thought of as an invasive species in America!

 -